In South Africa, ANC struggle now a deadly scramble for spoils

 It has also seen enormous sums lost at the local level where checks are fewer and prosecutions rare for officials suspected of lining their pockets.

-"People start to see that being a local councillor can be a means to acquire wealth," the Durban official said.
+"People start to see that being a local councilor can be a means to acquire wealth," the Durban official said.

 As the corruption has soared, so too have the protests by blacks living in shanty towns around major cities with no power, running water or job prospects.
 From just a few dozen a year under former President Thabo Mbeki, they are now a daily occurrence.